NeonSpork/weather_display/README.md

 # Weather display

-This is a short step-by-step of how to set up a simple weather display with the 2.7 inch Waveshare display.
-The python code only runs in python 2 for now.
+This is a short step-by-step of how to set up a simple weather display with the 2.7 inch Waveshare display. ~~The python code only runs in python 2 for now.~~ Updated to work with python3 courtesy of [CourchesneA](https://github.com/CourchesneA)!

 Also this is only in metric.
 Sorry I'm not sorry.